rossh2/rossh2.github.io/_pages/wedding/hestercombe.md

 | 7:30pm  | Ceilidh (barn dance)             | Bampfylde Hall            |
 | 11:00pm | Goodbyes                         |                           |

+Note: If you'd like to explore the gardens or take part in the lawn games, high-heeled shoes may not be the best choice!
+Many of the areas are grassy or only roughly paved.

 ## Menu

 There will be cream tea following the wedding.